skypilot-org/skypilot/docs/source/serving/update.rst

 SkyServe supports *updating* a deployed service, which can be used to change:

 * Replica code (e.g., ``run``/``setup``; useful for debugging)
-* Replica resource spec (e.g., accelerator/instance used)
+* Replica resource spec in ``resources`` (e.g., accelerator or instance type)
-* Service spec (e.g., number of replicas; autoscaling spec in ``replica_policy``)
+* Service spec in ``service`` (e.g., number of replicas or autoscaling spec)

-During an update, the service endpoint will remain the same and the service will remain accessible with no downtime.
+During an update, the service will remain accessible with no downtime and its endpoint will remain the same.

-Use ``sky serve update`` to update an existing service:
+To update an existing service, use ``sky serve update``:

 .. code-block:: console